Global Warming Will Effect Your Health: Here’s How

 As mentioned before, extreme weather conditions can cause depression and PTSD.
 Climate change-related worries and concerns trigger anxiety about the future, which leads to higher levels of stress.

-The effects of global warming and an increasingly hot world can also impact those with pre-exisiting mental health conditions, especially since some mental health medications make it more difficult for the body to regulate temperature.
+The effects of global warming and an increasingly hot world can also impact those with pre-existing mental health conditions, especially since some mental health medications make it more difficult for the body to regulate temperature.

 [Featured Image by ESB Professional/Shutterstock]